earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/in-class/2018-02-05-spatial08-spatial-joins-python.md

 Just like you might do in ArcMap or QGIS you can perform spatial joins in Python too.
 A spatial join is when you append the attributes of one layer to another based upon its spatial relationship.

 So - for example if you have a roads layer for the United States, and you want to apply the "region" attribute to every road that is spatially in a particular region, you would use a spatial join.
-To apply a join you can use the `geopandas.sjoin()` function as following
+To apply a join you can use the `geopandas.sjoin()` function as following:

-.sjoin(layer-to-add-region-to, region-polygon-layer
+`.sjoin(layer-to-add-region-to, region-polygon-layer)`

 ### Sjoin Arguments:
 The `op` argument specifies the type of join that will be applied